kent2508/flutter_fb_photo_view/README.md

 ```

 ## Additional information
-This package inspired by Facebook photo viewer.
+This package's inspired by Facebook photo viewer.
 That's one of the best photo viewer between thousands apps out there.
 The author just want to bring it to Flutter community.